niallr/dk61/README.md

 ## Introduction

 I was on the market for a cheap mechnical keyboard with a reduced footprint for my desk.
 After a quick, uninformed marketplace search, I purchased a cheap 60% mechanical keyboard from a China-based seller on eBay.
 I also bought some cheap keycaps to replace the stock "gamer" ones.
 The keyboard itself is unbranded except for the "DK61" model number on the back.
-There quite a lot of YouTube reviews calling this keyboard a Anne Pro 2 or RK61 clone.
+There are a few YouTube reviews that describe this keyboard as a "Anne Pro 2" or "RK61" clone.

 > Although they share the same model number, this is not the exact same product as the Dierya / Kemove DK61.